Plant Ecology

 Senior Research Associate II

-Lisa joined the Plant Ecology lab in 2011.
+Lisa joined the Plant Ecology Lab in 2011.
 She has a B.A. in Biology from the University of North Carolina – Chapel Hill and an M.S. in Environmental and Forest Biology from the SUNY College of Environmental Science and Forestry in Syracuse, NY.
 Her interests include patterns of plant diversity in the longleaf pine ecosystem, including fire effects, endangered species management, and restoration.
+She serves on the board of the Georgia Invasive Species Council, is on the steering committee for the Southeast Native Seed Network, and co-leads conservation efforts for rare plants in southwest Georgia through the Georgia Plant Conservation Alliance.

 Ph.D.
 Student